-\textbf{$\nu$-Distributions in Momentum Space.{\rm---}}Now we turn our attention to novel features of the neutrino distributions in moment space.
-They were never accessible to previous simulations, which integrated out the angular degrees of freedom in momentum space.
+Next we turn our attention to novel features of the neutrino distributions in momentum space.
 We find in our calculations significant non-axisymmetry with respect to the radial direction in the neutrino angular distributions.
-It is produced by lateral inhomogeneities in matter, which are generated by hydrodynamical instabilities.
-The asymmetry hence appears inevitably in multi-D.
+It is produced by lateral inhomogeneities in matter, which are in turn generated by hydrodynamical instabilities.
+The asymmetry hence appears inevitably in multi-D simulations.

-Fig.~\ref{wired}(a) shows such an example for the angular distributions of $\nu_{\rm e}$ with an energy of $\varepsilon = 11.1{\rm MeV}$.
-Each surface displays the relative intensity of the distribution function at different propagation directions in the fluid-rest frame.
-Surfaces of different colors depict the distribution functions at three locations on an arbitrarily chosen radial ray and are normalized by their maximum values.
-The distributions are almost isotropic at $r=23{\rm km}$ (red surface) while they become forward peaked as radius increases, a fact that is well known.
-What is really new here, as we mentioned above, is that they are non-axisymmetric with respect to the radial direction, which is more apparent in Fig.~\ref{wired}(b).
+Figure~\ref{wired} shows as an example the angular distributions of $\nu_{\rm e}$ with an energy of $\varepsilon = 11.1{\rm MeV}$ at three different radial positions.
+Each surface displays the neutrino distribution function for different propagation directions normalized by the maximum value in the fluid-rest frame.
+Colors of the surfaces denote the locations on an arbitrarily chosen radial ray.
+The angular distribution is almost isotropic at $r=23{\rm km}$ (red surface) while they become forward peaked (green and blue surfaces) as the radius increases, a fact that is well known.
+What is really new here is that they are non-axisymmetric with respect to the radial direction, which is more apparent in Fig.~\ref{wired_v2}, in which the isotropic contributions are subtracted from the original distributions and the resultant ones are re-normalized by their maximum values.
 Note that the feature is robust, occurring irrespective of neutrino energies or species.